-Port Name Input/Oputput Description Initialization data into this port.
+Port Name Input/Oputput Description ACMCLK Input Clock for ACM interface.
+The max frequency for this clock is 10 MHz; it must be the same frequency that is used during Initialization from the Flash Memory System.
+ACMRDATA_I[7:0] Output Data read from the ACM.
+INIT_ADDR[7:0] Input The ACM bus is shared with the Initialization interface of the Flash Memory System.
+This port is always exposed; the address of the ACM uses this port as part of the Initialization interface.
+You must multiplex your ACM address with the Initialization address into this port.
 The selection of the multiplexer can be based on the INIT_DONE from the Flash Memory System.
+INIT_DATA[7:0] Input The ACM bus is shared with the Initialization interface of the Flash Memory System.
+This port is always exposed; the data written into the ACM uses this port as part of the Initialization interface.
+You must multiplex your ACM write data with the Initialization data into this port.
+The selection of the multiplexer can be based on the INIT_DONE from the Flash Memory System.
 INIT_ACM_WEN Input The ACM bus is shared with the Initialization interface of the Flash Memory System.
 This port is always exposed; the data write enable of the ACM uses this port as part of the Initialization interface.
-You must multiplex your ACM write enable with the Initialization write enable into this port.
-The selection of the multiplexer can be based on the INIT_DONE from the Flash Memory System.
+You must multiplex your ACM write